souravsk/hashnode-Blogs/clcd9bzk4000608mk5mxu7ss3.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672493718032/c3b50214-a4e9-49d7-bc1f-a85874decc56.png align="center")

 WOW!!
-It's our vscode.
+It's our vs code.
 Now you can work on your project without thinking about anything on any machine and without worrying about the system.

 This is one way of creating a codespace but there is another way also let's just take a quick look at it.

-#### ***Create a codespace by going to the Codespace Page***
+## ***Create a codespace by going to the Codespace Page***

 #### Step:- A